 Risk Assessment Review and its importance

 It is crucial to establish whether the assessment was complete and accurate.
-In addition, it is also essential to be sure that changes in the workplace have not introduced new hazards, or modified hazards which were once ranked according to lower priorities to higher priorities.
+In addition, it is also essential to be sure that changes in the workplace have not introduced new hazards or modified hazards that were once ranked according to lower priorities to higher priorities.

 Risk review is good practice, and it must be done frequently to ensure that control methods are effective.